 - Fact-Check of the Year by a Student Journalist

-- Entries should expose a claim on an important topic that originated in or is relevant to Africa as misleading or wrong.
+- Expose a claim on an important topic that originated in or is relevant to Africa as misleading or wrong.

 - Significance: The significance for wider society of the claim/statement investigated.
 How much does the topic matter to society at large and how serious could the consequences be if the claim wasn’t fact-checked?

 - Testing: How was the claim tested against the available evidence?
 Fact-checkers must take a long, hard look at the claim/statement that was made.
 Fact-checking entails rigorously sifting through the publicly available evidence for and against the claim.
 This should be done in a way that is fair to the person or institution who made the claim and strict in assessing the evidence.

 - Presentation: How well does the piece present the evidence for and against the claim?
 A good fact-checking report is structured in such a way that it’s understandable and makes the topic accessible to the widest possible public.